Data Lakehouse Architecture (EAP)

 Column Names

 The Delta protocol uses different table and column naming conventions than the legacy SQL tables in Amazon Athena.
-Because these naming conventions are different, Normalized IDS Lakehouse tables replace the following characters in their column names with an underscore (_):
+Because these naming conventions are different, Lakehouse tables replace the following characters in their column names with an underscore (_):

 🚧